 And it was PvP game, mind you.
 What’s the point of such game if I need hours to find other players to finally have a fight?

 With smaller map, there would be more action, players would be less bored, and developers could spend that time working on something else.
+So much money could be saved this way.

 They had insanely huge map, they had blog writers, they had the most expensive servers there were, but who will make use of that map?
 Who will read these blog and change-log posts, and who are the servers for?

-Crafting The Finest Multiplayer Game Plan
+Creating The Plan For Multiplayer Game

 To make a successful MMO game you need two things.
 The first thing is to stick through the endless production phase.
 And second is to be able to support yourself, your projects, and eventual hired developers before your game starts making money.

 That’s why we will minimize our mistakes and save as much time as possible by creating a proper plan.
-So what things such plan should include?
+So… What things such plan should include?

 If you just make something that was made 100 times before, then there’s no reason to buy, download or play your game.
 Nope.
 Not even for free.

 However, if you made game like GTA or Minecraft today, with zero of your own invention added, you would fail to acquire players.
-Because exactly same alternative games currently exist, and they come from trusted brands.
+Because exactly same games already exist, and they come from trusted brands.
 So no one will pick your game if it doesn’t have something new in it, or an combination of existing concepts.

 If you decided about all the pillar features thoroughly, then that list most likely tells you what genre your game will be, or it narrowed the list of possible genres.

 But if you mixed WoW and Minecraft and created one big MMO containing key features of both games – wouldn’t that be awesome?
 Players wouldn’t be able to resist.
+Not only you would be able to build your house, but also you would have to protect it from monsters that are actually real threat and not like these in Minecraft.

-Reasonably Chosen Tools
+Condition 3: Reasonably Chosen Tools

 This is the good part – you can save a lot on tools.
-You don’t need pricey game engines or 3D modelling software, that could even cost altogether as much as $300 USD per month and more.
+You don’t need pricey game engines or 3D modeling software, that could even cost altogether as much as $300 USD per month and more.

 It’s great tool for your MMO.
 For actual game, you need a framework or an game engine.
-Engines simplify and speed up work more than frameworks and libraries, so pick an engine.
+Engines simplify and speed up the work more than frameworks and libraries, so pick an engine.

 Now you know how your game will look like, its genre and how many key features it will have.
 With all that information its possible to divide the work between few people.

 If you are indie developer then most likely you don’t have a team, or have a team of up to few, unpaid people.
-Assign modelling to one, landscape development (also known as level design) to another, and code scripts by yourself, preferably with one more person, as there’s a lot to code.
+Assign modeling to one, landscape development (also known as level design) to another, and code scripts by yourself, preferably with one more person, as there’s a lot to code.

 Step By Step MMO Tutorial